DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Related Work

-\textbf{Communication Stage}: Some approaches work at the second stage of learning process, the communication stage, to improve communication efficiency. \cite{konevcny2016federated} proposes to employ structured updates and sketched updates to reduce the uplink communication costs by two orders of magnitude. \cite{caldas2018expanding} adopts lossy compression and Federated Dropout to reduce communication costs.
-FedKD \cite{wu2022communication} is both communication efficient and effective by utilizing adaptive mutual knowledge distillation and dynamic gradient compression techniques. \cite{ribero2024reducing} propose a novel framework for updating the global model in communication-constrained FL systems by requesting input only from the clients with informative updates, and estimating the local updates that are not communicated. \cite{shah2021model} investigate the traditional and novel compression techniques to construct sparse models from dense networks whose storage and bandwidth requirements are significantly lower.
+\textbf{Communication Stage}: A separate line of work targets communication efficiency. \cite{konevcny2016federated} propose structured and sketched updates to reduce uplink communication costs by up to two orders of magnitude. \cite{caldas2018expanding} leverage lossy compression and dropout to further reduce communication overhead.
+FedKD~\cite{wu2022communication} achieves communication efficiency through adaptive mutual knowledge distillation combined with dynamic gradient compression. \cite{ribero2024reducing} improve efficiency by selectively soliciting updates only from clients with informative gradients while estimating the remainder. \cite{shah2021model} investigate structured sparsification techniques to construct compact models with substantially reduced storage and bandwidth requirements.

-\textbf{Aggregation Stage}: Several studies aim to accomplish their specific objectives during the last stage of the learning process. pFedFair~\cite{lei2025pfedfair} identifies unfair clients, allocates higher fairness coefficients during aggregation, then personalizes local fine-tuning, achieving Pareto-optimal fairness-accuracy trade-off in practice. \cite{chen2022fairness} proposes fairness-aware approach allows local clients to adaptively aggregate the received model based on the local learning performance.
-Almost all algorithms for mitigating Byzantine attacks operate during the aggregation stage, and are therefore commonly referred to as Byzantine-robust aggregation algorithms (or aggregation rules). \cite{li2020learning} proposes a spectral anomaly detection model using variational autoencoder with dynamic thresholds in both unsupervised and semi-supervised settings.

-It is recognized that various methodologies can be employed to address distinct problems at different stages of the learning process.
-Nevertheless, we hypothesize that many of these challenges can be effectively resolved by implementing a objective-oriented reweighting aggregation during the final aggregation stage.
+\textbf{Aggregation Stage}: A third category of methods pursues their objectives at the aggregation stage.
+For fairness, pFedFair~\cite{lei2025pfedfair} identifies under performing clients, assigns them higher fairness coefficients during aggregation, and subsequently personalizes local fine-tuning, achieving a Pareto-optimal fairness-accuracy trade-off.
+For robustness, \cite{li2020learning} propose a spectral anomaly detection model based on a variational autoencoder with dynamic thresholds, deployed at the central server to identify and suppress malicious updates.
+FLTrust~\cite{cao2020fltrust} computes per-worker trust scores using a curated root dataset at the server to filter unreliable updates before aggregation.
+Siren~\cite{guo2021siren} combines a client-side alarming mechanism with a server-side root-dataset-based defense to identify malicious participants.
+ByGARS~\cite{regatti2020bygars} derives reputation scores for each worker using a server-held auxiliary dataset and incorporates them into adaptive gradient aggregation.